 The Faculty of Applied Science consists of the Schools of Applied Geology, Chemical Engineering, Chemical Technology, Geography, Metallurgy, Mining Engineering, Textile Technology and Wool and Pastoral Sciences.
 These Schools offer full-time undergraduate courses leading to the degrees of Bachelor of Science and Bachelor of Engineering.
-The Schools of Chemical Engineering, Chemical Technology, Metallurgy, and Mining Engineering (at Wollongong and Broken Hill), offer part-time courses leading to the degree of Bachelor of Science (Technology).
+The Schools of Chemical Engineering, Chemical Technology, Metallurgy, and Mining Engineering (at Wollongong and Broken Hill), offer part-time courses leading to the degree of Bachelor of Science (Technology) and Bachelor of Science (Engineering).